maxfischer2781/cpy2py/README.rst

   * Pure python, no dependencies means perfect portability.

-  * Any interpeter compatible with python 2.6 to 3.5 is supported.
+  * Any interpreter compatible with python 2.6 to 3.7 is supported.

   * Virtual Environments work out of the box.